LAX - SMF

 The average price of all round-trip flights from Los Angeles to Sacramento clicked on KAYAK for each day over the last 12 months.

-When flying from Los Angeles to Sacramento, you should consider leaving on a Saturday and avoid Sundays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Fridays and the most expensive ones on Tuesdays.
+When flying from Los Angeles to Sacramento, you should consider leaving on a Thursday and avoid Tuesdays if you are looking for the best rates.
+For your return to Los Angeles, you’ll find the best rates on Fridays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Los Angeles to Sacramento?